 You're likely to start by seeing your primary care doctor.
 Here's some information to help you get ready, and what to expect from your doctor.

 To get ready for your appointment:

 - Consider your smoking triggers.
 List the circumstances when you're most likely to reach for a cigarette.
 In what situations has smoking become a ritual?
-Are there any situations when you're less likely to smoke?

 What to expect from your doctor

 Being ready to answer questions your doctor may ask reserves time to go over any points you want to spend more time on.
 Some questions your doctor may ask include: